notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

 3. Make your changes:
    - Upload the UDL's XML file to the UDL folder _in your fork_, named per the rules defined above
    - Optionally add the UDL's auto-completion XML file in the autoCompletions folder _in your fork_, named per the rules above
-   - COMING SOON: Optionally add the UDL's functionList definition XML file in the functionList folder _in your fork_, named per the rules above
+   - Optionally add the UDL's functionList definition XML file in the functionList folder _in your fork_, named per the rules above
    - Edit the `udl-list.json` _in your fork_, per the rules defined above
 4. Create a PR from your fork
     - from your fork's master branch, after you've made the changes above,